CentraleSupelec/aristote-llm-workers/README.md

 This project is based on a prototype made by four students from the [Paris Digital Lab](https://paris-digital-lab.com/): Antoine Vaglio, Liwei Sun, Mohammed Bahhad et Pierre-Louis Veyrenc.

-Illuin Technology perfected the project and made it available as it is now for CentraleSupélec.
+[Illuin Technology](https://www.illuin.tech/) perfected the project and made it available as it is now for [CentraleSupélec](https://www.centralesupelec.fr/).
+The main contributors are Mohamed-Ali Barka, António Loison and Bruno Hays from Illuin Technology.